chzar/just-a-tftp/README.md

 # justatftpd
-Its just a tftp server

-## Introduction
-justatftpd is a simple tftp server that runs as a windows service.
+Just a tftp server that runs as a windows service.
 ## Usage
 ### Example:
 `justatftpd.exe --dir ./ --ro=false --conns :69`